ValCher1961/McDebian_WRT3200ACM/recovery-uboot/readme.txt

 			  with NAND AMD/Spansion (S34ML02G2)
 			  Boot version : v0.0.4

-uboot-v100-wrt3200.bin	- The U-Boot file is only for the router WRT3200ACM
+uboot-v100-wrt3200.bin	- U-Boot file is intended for WRT3200ACM routers.
-			  with NAND Winbond/MXIC (W29N02GV)
+			  This version works correctly with NAND AMD/Spansion and Winbond/MXIC (S34ML02G2 and W29N02GV)
 			  Boot version : v1.0.0

 uboot-v209-wrt32.bin	- The U-Boot file is only for the router WRT32X